kjohnson/since-unreleased/README.md

  */
 ```

-Run the script, passing a version number:
+Run the script, passing the target directory followed by the version number:
 ```
-./vendor/bin/since-unreleased 1.0.1
+./vendor/bin/since-unreleased example/ 1.0.1
 ```

 and the `@unreleased` tag will be updated.